-August 1987, revised 05/92,02/95,03/96,12/98,11/01 OMB Clearance No.: 0970-0075 Expiration Date: 09/30/2020
+August 1987, revised 05/92,02/95,03/96,12/98,11/01 OMB Clearance No.: 0970-0075

-Secti on 2 - I Heating Assistance

-Eligibility, 2605(b o)(2) - Assurance 2

-2.1 Designate the income eligibility threshold used for the heating cor mponent:

-Add Household size Eligibility Guideline Eligibility Threshold

-1 All Household Sizes State Median Income 60.00%

-2.2 Do you have a HEATING ASSIT additional eligibility requirements for FANCE?
-C Yes ⊙ No

-2.3 Check the app propriate boxes below and describe the p 111

-Do you require a n Assets test ?
-C Yes € No

-Do you have addi itional/differing eligibility policies for: - U

-Renters?
-C Yes ⊙ No

-Renters Liv ving in subsidized housing ?
-C Yes ⊙ No

-Renters wit th utilities included in the rent ?
-C Yes ⊙ No

-Do you give prior rity in eligibility to:

-Elderly? ⊙ Yes (O No

-Disabled? € Yes C No

-Young child dren? • Yes O No

-Households s with high energy burdens ? • Yes C No

-Other?
-O Yes € No

-policies for each "yes" checked above: ment of each client, Local Service Provider s assign poi nts and priority may be given to households with h life-threatening emergencies.

-Determination of I Benefits 2605(b)(5) - Assurance 5, 2605(c) (1)(B)

-2.4 Describe how you prioritize the provision of heating as ssistance to vulnerable populations, e.g., benefit amounts, early application periods, etc.

-Based on an assess sment of each client, Local Service Provide ers assign po oints and priority may be given to households with th life-threatening emergencies.
+Section 2 - Heating Assistance Eligibility, 2605(b)(2) - Assurance 2 2.1 Designate the income eligibility threshold used for the heating co omponent: Add Household size Eligibility Guideline Eligibility Threshold 1 All Household Sizes State Median Income 60.00% 2.2 Do you have : HEATING ASSI additional eligibility requirements for TANCE?
+Yes € No 2.3 Check the ap propriate boxes below and describe the p olicies for each.
+Do you require a n Assets test ? ← Yes € No Do you have add itional/differing eligibility policies for: Renters? € No Renters Li ving in subsidized housing ?
+Yes € No Renters wi th utilities included in the rent ?
+C Yes € No Do you give prio rity in eligibility to: Elderly? € Yes C {No} Disabled? € Yes CNo Young chil dren? • Yes C No Household s with high energy burdens ? € Yes CNo Other? € No Ba: emergenci es. to house riders assign points and priority may be given to lead to lead that include persons 60 years.
+Benefits 2605(b)(5) - Assurance 5, 2605(hought and the second Ba 2.4 Describe how you prioritize the provision of heating assistance tovulnerable populations, e.g., benefit amounts, early application periods, etc. Based on an assessment of each client, Local Service Providers assign points and priority may be given to households with life-threatening emergencies.
+Additional points are provided to households that include persons 60 years or older, persons 5 years or younger, and disabled persons.
 2.5 Check the var riables you use to determine your benefit levels.
-(Ch eck all that apply):

-✓ Income

-Family (hou ısehold) size

-✓ Home energy cost or need:
+(Cl neck all that apply): ✓ Income Family (hou usehold) size Home energ Home energy cost or need:

-Fuel type

-Climate/region

-Indiv vidual bill

-lling type

-rgy burden (% of income spent on home enerøy)

-Energy need

-Other - Describe: CSD conducts an "Individual Utility Company Rate Survey" each year.
+Fuel type Climate/region Climate/region Individual bill Dwelling type Energy burden (% of incon Energy burden (% of income spent on home energy) ✓ Energy need Other - Describe: CSD conducts an "Individual Utility Company Rate Survey" each year.
 In the survey, utility companies report their residential rates, by county, for gas and electricity.
 CSD uses this information to establish average utility costs for each county.
 These costs are factored into the heating and cooling benefit formula to determine LIHEAP benefit levels.
-Benefit Levels, 2605(b)(5) - Assurance 5, 2605(c)(1)(Benefit Levels, 2605(b)(5) - Assurance 5, 2605(c)(1)(B) 2.6 Describe estimated benefit levels for FY 2020: Minimum Benefit \$152 Maximum Benefit \$1,000 2.7 Do you provide in-kind (e.g., blankets, space he aters) and/or other forms of benefits?
-C Yes O No If yes, describe.
+Benefit Levels, 2605(b)(5) - Assurance 5 , 2605(c)(1)(B) 2.6 Describe estimated benefit levels for FY 2020: Minimum Benefit \$144 Maximum Benefit \$1,000 2.7 Do you provide in-kind (e.g., blanke ts, space heaters) and/or other fo orms of benefits?
+Yes No If yes, describe.
 If any of the above questions require further explanation or clarification that could not be made in the fields provided, attach a document with said explanation here.